Travel guide

 How it works technically

-That's why, even if you are using another company's network, you always see your operator's name with an "roaming" or "R" indication in the status bar.
+That's why, even if you're using another company's network, you always see your operator's name with an "roaming" or "R" indication in the status bar.
 The quality of the connection depends on the local operator you connect to: in some countries the signal will be 5G and in others barely 3G.
-You can check if you have it enabled in how to know if I have roaming activated.
+You can check it by going to Settings → Mobile Network and looking at the name of the operator you are connected to at any given moment.

 Key fact: roaming is only physically activated when you are outside your country.
 At home, even if you have it turned on in the settings, it does not apply.
 The cost comes when you cross the border and register on a foreign network.